 At the same time, key visual reminders of the war have been erased through the demolition of historic downtown areas that saw some of the conflict’s fiercest fighting.
 Experts say that firms involved in post-war reconstruction—chiefly Solidere, which was overseen by former Prime Minister Rafic Hariri—contributed to that amnesia.
 Critics say that Solidere further erased memories of the war by tearing down iconic and historical buildings such as the Rivoli cinema and destroying more homes than even the fighting had.

 Lebanese authorities have been “trying to repeat the same policies of amnesia that followed the civil war with the silos.
-They do not want people to remember anything related to the crimes they committed,” says Soha Mneimeh, an urban planning researcher at the Beirut Urban Lab and member of the Order of Engineers and Architects of Beirut.
+They do not want people to remember anything related to the crimes they committed,” says Soha Mneimneh, an urban-planning researcher at the Beirut Urban Lab and member of the Order of Engineers and Architects of Beirut.

-Families of the victims and activists who have been trying to protect the silos are troubled by the lack of consideration by the government, Mneimeh says.
-(The government has not launched any public consultations, nor input from the families of the deceased.)
-The blaze and subsequent collapse has only fueled that anger.
+Families of the victims and activists who have been trying to protect the silos are troubled by the lack of consideration by the government, Mneimneh says.
+(The government has not launched any public consultations nor sought input from the families of the deceased.)
+The blaze and subsequent collapse has only fueled their anger.

 Following the 2020 blast, the government commissioned several studies to assess the damage to the silos.
 One of the latest, conducted in March by the Swiss firm Ammann Engineering, noted that the northern block would not stand for more than a decade and could collapse within months.
 The assessment concluded that the southern block, however, was stable and “demolition is not a priority compared to other challenges in Beirut port.”

-Mneimeh says the northern block of silos could have been safely reinforced and preserved—a view that was supported by some of the studies.
-For her, these studies make clear that the decision in April to demolish all of the silos, including the stable southern ones, was ultimately a political one.
+Mneimneh says the northern block of silos could have been safely reinforced and preserved—a view that was supported by some of the studies.
+For her, they make clear that the decision in April to demolish all of the silos, including the stable southern ones, was ultimately a political one.

 Indeed, the government’s plan to rebuild the silos at a new location is an apparent recognition that the blast site could not be easily repurposed for other uses.
 These 48-meter (157-foot) concrete structures were built on land that was reclaimed from the sea and reinforced with piles.
 The foundations sitting below can no longer withstand large structures, engineers and architects have said.